 3.5.3 Preliminary cost estimates

-Preliminary cost estimates for the TFWS options at Tabourie Lake are shown in Table 3.37.
-Cost estimates are preliminary and may vary depending on site constraints for gauge locations and client requirements.
-Costs include installation of the planned rainfall gauge at Morton (Woodstock / Wheelbarrow Rd).
+Preliminary establishment cost estimates for the TFWS options at Tabourie Lake are shown in Table 3.39.
+Establishment cost estimates are preliminary and may vary depending on site constraints for gauge locations and client requirements1.